 Keeping in mind that this is a verbatim transcript, I proofread for context, accuracy, consistency, formatting, punctuation, spelling and grammar.
 I proofread in PDF format, marking easy-to-read notations directly above the text.
 I return the corrected pages only or the entire transcript to you, whatever your preference may be.

-My references include Morson's English Guide for Court Reporters, The Gregg Reference Manual, and Margie Wakeman Wells' resources.
+My references include Margie Wakeman Wells’ Court Reporting: Bad Grammar/Good Punctuation, The Merriam-Webster Dictionary, Morson’s English Guide for Court Reporters, and The Gregg Reference Manual.

 Standard Turnaround (48 hours) $0.40 per page